IBM/Microservices-deployment-with-PaaS-Containers-and-Serverless-Platforms/README.md

 # How to Use Flightassist

-First, you want to [add a trip from Triplt](https://www.tripit.com/trip/create).
+First, you want to [add a trip on Triplt](https://www.tripit.com/trip/create).
 Then, add a new flight plan for your trip.
 In your plan, please fill in your confirmation number or airline with flight number.

 ![Triple plan](images/plans.png)